About | Speakers | Agenda | Venue | Sponsors | Pricing | Register

 General Counsel Jazwares, LLC

-BREAKOUT 2D: THE MOUSE IS IN THE HOUSE: A FIRESIDE TALK WITH DISNEY LAWYERS
+BREAKOUT 2D: THE MOST MAGICAL PLACE ON EARTH: A FIRESIDE TALK WITH DISNEY LAWYERS

-Walt Disney is an iconic hospitality and entertainment brand.
-Come to hear from two of Disney’s lawyers, who will talk about managing the marketing legal function of this complex enterprise, including working with challenging in-house clients and managing outside counsel in this competitive business environment.
+Disney Parks is an iconic vacation and entertainment brand and part of The Walt Disney Company.
+Come to hear from two Disney lawyers, who will talk about managing the marketing legal function of this complex theme park, hotel and cruise line enterprise, including collaborating with creative and technical in-house clients to create magical experiences for guests, and managing outside counsel.

 Patricia Leonard